 Teaming with another business owner for an event or project can be an incredible way to challenge as well as push you.
 It holds you accountable for your own part of the agreement and you get to be a part of someone else flourishing in their line of work too which will give you such a boost.

-KEEP YOUR CUSTOMERS HAPPY
+KEEP YOUR CLIENTS HAPPY

 We all know that customer service is key, but it can be easy to get complacent and expect clients to keep paying each month when really it could end at any time.
 No matter what other services or products you sell, our clients are our ‘bread and butter money’, they keep us going each month and we should be appreciative that they chose to spend their money with us by keeping every promise we make and sending everything when we say we will.